 Despite being one of the most consistently fast-paced sports to watch, the NBA still has a lot of traditional downtime via advertising.
 Commissioner Adam Silver, however, has made notable strides during his tenure to better integrate ads into the viewer experience.

 The first was to restructure the game itself.
 The league introduced a new timeout structure, leaving teams with fewer timeouts, resulting in fewer commercial breaks for advertisers.

 The second stride came as a way for NBA teams to still drive revenue, even with fewer commercial breaks – they added advertisements to team jerseys.
 The NBA took things further by approving two more ad spots on uniforms for the 2022 season.

 The discussion surrounding jersey ads has lingered for a while now, and not just in the NBA.

-Soon enough, the NBA decided to break away from the pack and endorse the long-discussed jersey advertisement.
-They introduced it as a three-year test run – something that’s not guaranteed for the future of the sport.
+Soon enough, the NBA decided to break away from the pack and endorse the long-discussed jersey advertisement with a three-year test run.

 When the league first announced jersey patch ads, it was not to much delight from fans.

 Upon seeing the ads, however, it became clear that there was much attention paid to integrating the brand logos into the color schemes of each team to make them less noticeable, even native to the surrounding branding.